Rice vs. Southern Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Rice and its opponents have combined to go over the current 45-point total in all four games this season.
+- Rice and its opponents have gone over the current 45-point total in all four games this season.

 - Southern Miss' games have gone over 45 points in only one opportunity this season.